Rusk County Court Records

 Rusk County Civil Court Records

-Civil litigation in Rusk County is divided between the District Court and the county-level courts based on the amount in controversy and case type.
-The 4th District Court has general jurisdiction over civil matters with higher monetary values and equity cases.
+Civil litigation in Rusk County is split between the District Court and the county-level courts based on the dollar amount at issue and the case type.
+The 4th District Court has general jurisdiction over higher-value civil matters and equity cases.
 The County Court at Law handles civil disputes within its statutory jurisdictional limits, including appeals from Justice of the Peace Courts.
 Justice of the Peace Courts address small claims, eviction proceedings, and forcible entry and detainer actions.

 Civil case records from the District Court are maintained by the District Clerk's Office at 115 North Main Street, Suite 301.
 Records from the County Courts are kept by the County Clerk at Suite 206 in the same building.
 The District Clerk provides online index access through iDocket, and statewide searches can be conducted through re:SearchTX.